Racial disparities in Oklahoma prison admissions led to Black people disproportionately exposed to COVID-19, advocacy group says

 Since the pandemic began, 6,653 state inmates and 736 corrections staff had tested positive for COVID-19, a DOC COVID-19 dashboard shows.
 Of these cases, 296 among inmates and 90 among staff are active.
 Thirty-seven inmates have died from the virus.

-African American inmates currently represent 27% total incarcerated population and 25% of confirmed COVID-19 deaths to date, the agency said.
+African American inmates currently represent 27% of the total incarcerated population and 25% of confirmed COVID-19 deaths to date, the agency said.

 Nationally, a report by Prison Policy Initiative suggested that more than a half a million cases recorded over the summer were fueled by increased incarceration rates.